Developing and Implementing Franchise Audits

 Developing the Audit Program

 As with most initiatives, a well-designed plan and approach are a necessity for any audit program to be successful.
 There are three distinct steps with any audit program.
-First, creating a detailed outline of the procedures that will be followed from candidate selection to the physical site-visit of the selected franchisees.
+First, creating a detailed outline of the procedures that will be followed from candidate selection to the physical audit of the selected franchisees.
 Second, the actual performance of an examination.
 Third, documenting the audit and enforcing its findings.
 Under most franchise agreements, sales reporting and royalty and advertising remittances are by and large the responsibility of the franchisees.
 Most franchise agreements establish controls to govern these obligations, but in the end there is always a heavy dependence on a good faith understanding that the franchisee will faithfully comply with its agreement to pay these fees.
 However, in certain circumstances, a franchisor needs to be able to ensure that the parties’ good faith understanding is being met.

 Most agreements give the franchisor the right to audit franchisee compliance.
 A well-conceived audit process can foster compliance with these agreements, without creating any animosity or tension.
 An audit program should be created in a methodical step-by-step process to ensure consistency in application.
 The program should also be tailored to address the unique needs and characteristics of a concept.
 Whether your concept is built on retail sales or providing a specialized service, the audit steps should address your needs.